bihealth/bih-cluster/bih-cluster/docs/storage/storage-migration.md

 - Some models can be updated with new data, without needing to keep the whole dataset on Tier 1.

 ## Data migration process from old `/fast` to CephFS
-1. Administrative preparations
-    1. HPC-Access registration (PIs will receive in invite mail)
-    2. PIs need to assign a delegate.
-    3. PI/Delegate needs to add group and the projects once.
-    4. New Tier 1 & 2 resources will be allocated.
+1. After being contacted by HPC admins, delegates move project folders to Tier 2.
+Additional Tier 1 storage is granted on request.
-2. Users & group home directories are moved by HPC admin (big bang).
+2. User homes and group folders are moved by HPC admins to Tier 1 and 2 as appropriate.
+This is done on a group-by-group basis.
-3. All directories on `/fast` set to read-only, that is:
-    - `/fast/home/users/<user>` & `/fast/work/users/<user>`
-    - `/fast/home/groups/<group>` & `/fast/work/groups/<group>`
-4. Work data migration is done by the users (Tier 2 is primary target, Tier 1 staging when needed).
+3. Users move contents of their work directories into the new shared group work space.

-Best practice and/or tools will be provided.
+Best practices and tools will be provided.